Chris Miles (Skins): Series 2

 In the series' penultimate episode, Chris's mother reappears but can't bear to visit him because his brother died from the same condition he has.
 Cassie overhears him crying because Jal wants an abortion and decides not to tell him about his mother.
 She tries to cheer Chris up and gives him a T-shirt with "Monkey Man" written on it.
 He tells her that he cannot wait to show it to someone.
 Chris then starts to feel funny and realizes that he cannot remember Jal's name.
 He runs out of the room and falls onto his bed.
 Cassie runs after him and then runs to find her phone.
 Cassie calls an ambulance then runs back to Chris.
 Chris has had a second subarachnoid hemorrhage and is now bleeding from his nose.
 He tells Cassie that he remembers Jal's name and then goes still.
 After witnessing Chris die in her arms, Cassie flees to New York in a state of severe shock.

-After Chris' father forbids Chris' friends from attending his funeral (because in his opinion, they are the reason he had changed), Tony and Sid Jenkins decide to steal his body to hold their own funeral.
+After Chris's father forbids Chris's friends from attending his funeral (because in his opinion, they are the reason he had changed, and he doesn't want his reputation ruined in front of some relatives from as far as Basingstoke), Tony and Sid Jenkins decide to steal his body to hold their own funeral.
 However, Jal is distressed at this idea and she and Michelle persuade them to return the coffin to the hearse.
-Chris' friends decide to watch the funeral from afar, whilst Jal makes the following speech comparing Chris to one of his heroes, Captain Joe Kittinger, and referencing Kittinger's Project Excelsior:
+Chris's friends decide to watch the funeral from afar, whilst Jal makes the following speech comparing Chris to one of his heroes, Captain Joe Kittinger, and referencing Kittinger's Project Excelsior:

 “I've been thinking about what Chris would have wanted me to say today.
 The advice he'd give me, which'd be something like, 'Know what, babe?
 Fuck it.
 These guys know all about me.
 Tell them about someone different.'
 So I thought I'd tell you about a hero of Chris's: a man called Captain Joe Kittinger.
 In 1960, climbing into a foil balloon, Captain Joe ascended 32 kilometers into the stratosphere.
 And then, armed only with a parachute, he jumped out.
 He fell for four minutes and thirty-six seconds, reaching seven hundred and forty miles per hour before opening his parachute five kilometers above the Earth.
 It had never been done before, and it's never been done since.
 He did it just because he could.
 And that's why Chris loved him - because the thing about Chris was, he said yes.
 He said yes to everything.
 He loved everyone.
 And he was the bravest boy - man - I knew.
 And that was - he flung himself out of a foil balloon every day.
 Because he could.
 Because he was.
 And that's why - and that's why,.......we, we loved him.”